-Travel shaming -- another plague of 2020
+Travel shaming -- another trend of 2020

 Travelers who choose to share what they're getting up to on vacation right now may find themselves beset with a case of 2020's latest plague: travel shaming.

-For Sarah Archer, a 27-year-old from the Boston area who works as a content marketing manager, travel shaming gave her "a pit in my stomach" during recent travels in Europe -- and even served to shape some of her behaviors.
+For Sarah Archer, a digital nomad from the Boston area, travel shaming gave her "a pit in my stomach" during recent travels in Europe -- and even served to shape some of her behaviors.

 "I have a boyfriend in Switzerland, so I was trying to figure out a way into Europe.
 It was difficult with a US passport," she said in a phone call with CNN.